MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

 The command ``run`` runs the application on the Simulator (executes Easyant with ``compile,simulator:run`` targets).
 It has the following requirements:

-- to run on the Simulator, the project must be configured one of the following :ref:`module_natures`:
+- to run on the Simulator, the project must be configured with one of the following :ref:`module_natures`:

   - :ref:`module_natures.sandboxed_application`
   - :ref:`module_natures.standalone_application`